The World Health Organization (WHO) previously produced its first ever guidelines on how people can cut the risks of getting dementia.

 Watch Your Weight - This is linked to a good healthy diet and getting the correct amount of physical exercise which is a win win in anyone’s book.

-Blood Pressure - As there is a strong correlation between high blood pressure and the risks of dementia it’s important to get this checked regularly.
-Maintaining a healthy diet and getting regularly exercise can help reduce blood pressure considerably.
+Blood Pressure - Recent research has suggested that there is a strong connection between hypertension and the white matter lesions commonly found in the brains of dementia sufferers.
+Due to the correlation between high blood pressure and the risks of dementia it’s important to get this checked regularly.
+Maintaining a healthy diet and getting regular exercise can help reduce blood pressure considerably.

 Diabetes - Getting control of blood sugar levels is important in lowering the risk of complications such as Dementia.